 It may seem counter-intuitive to decorate your closet, but the more you make it an organic living space, the more likely you are to keep it neat and clean.
 You don’t have to break the bank with luxurious wallpaper.
 A fresh, bright coat of paint will do the trick.

 Including a mirror inside the closet serves a two-fold purpose.
-It can bring more light into the room allowing for better visibility.
+It can bring more light into the room, allowing for better visibility.
 It can also make your life easier.
-With a mirror right in your closet, there’s no need for you to go running out into the hallway every time you want to check your outfit or see how a piece of jewelry works with an ensemble.
+With a mirror in your closet, you do no need to run out into the hallway every time you want to check your outfit or see how a piece of jewelry works with an ensemble.

 Hooks aren’t just for your bathrobe.
 A few well-placed hooks can be home to your hat and handbag collection, displaying them within easy-to-grab reach.
 No more opening the door and tossing them inside.

 Organizing jewelry is often a source of frustration for people.
-Classic solutions include devoting a dresser drawer with internal organizers to keep your pieces separate.
+Classic solutions include devoting a dresser drawer with internal organizers to separate your pieces.
 You can also think outside the box.
 Arrange a series of hooks inside your closet showcasing your statement pieces.
 That makes your selection easy the next time you’re getting ready to head out for your partner’s work party.

 Movin’ On Up

 Start looking at your closet from a new angle: up.
-Traditional closet spaces are equipped with a hanging bar and a single shelf above it, feeling rather flat.
+Traditional closet spaces have a hanging bar and a single shelf above it, feeling rather flat.
 But there’s a world of space available above that top shelve.
 You have a few options to make the best of that space.

 Move the entire clothing rod up a level.
 You’ll have to reach a little bit higher to get at your favorite dress, but you’ll open up plenty of space to add a dresser beneath, lending room to items that fare better in drawers.
 Don’t need a dresser?
 How about that shoe rack you’ve had your eyes on?

 Add another shelf above the original one and utilize storage containers with handles (and lids).
-Stack items that you don’t need very often or store your out of season outfits up there.
+Stack items you don’t need often or store your out-of-season outfits up there.

 Just remember to stay safe.
-Unless you’re directionally motivated, it may be prudent to save space for a fold-away step ladder or stool so you can safely reach those top-shelf items.
+Unless you’re directionally motivated, saving space for a fold-away step ladder or stool may be prudent to safely reach those top-shelf items.